Michelle Amber

 You’re doing everything you can to help your child—and still, it feels like you’re falling short.

 Maybe your child was recently diagnosed with a chronic illness or neurodevelopmental disorder, and suddenly the world feels upside down.
-Or maybe things have been building for a while: their energy is low, their grades are slipping, they’re pulling away from friends—and you’re left wondering what happened to the bright, curious child you know.
+Or maybe things have been building for a while: their energy is low, their grades are slipping, they’re pulling away from friends—and you’re left wondering what happened to the playful and engaged child you know.

 You’ve seen specialist after specialist, done all the research, followed every recommendation, and still feel terrified by the uncertainty of the future.
 You're not alone in that.

 I work with kids, teens, and families navigating the stress that comes with health challenges, trauma, and neurodivergence, all while growing up in the midst of it all.
-I know how heartbreaking it must be to watch your child struggle, to want so badly to make it better but not know how.
+Growing up with a childhood autoimmune disorder myself, I understand firsthand the struggles your child is facing - and how those struggles impact your family as a whole.

 You want tools, you want clarity, and you want your child to feel more like themselves again.
 That’s where I come in.